Zane Duquemin

-Zane Duquemin (born 23 September 1991) is an athlete representing Jersey and Great Britain who specialises in the shot put and discus throw.
+Zane Duquemin (born 23 September 1991) is a former athlete representing Jersey and Great Britain who specialised in the shot put and discus throw.
 He competed at three consecutive Commonwealth Games starting in 2010.

+Biography

+Duquemin became British discus throw champion after winning the 2014 British Athletics Championships and posiumed five more times in 2015, 2016, 2017, 2022 and 2025.

+Duquemin also podiumed three times in the shot put at the British Athletics Championships in 2012, 2014 and 2015.

 His sister, Shadine Duquemin, competes in the same events as Zane.